saishikawa/auto_metaviromics/README.md

     +  Create a consensus sequence from the mapped reads, which is assumed to be identical with the original contig
 + Compute the mapped read count, viral abundance as Reads Per Kilobase Million (RPKM), coverage depth (reads per position), and call genomic variants.
 + Read statistics of contigs are summarized in a tab-delimited file, **Statistics.contigs.SAMPLENAME.tsv**
++ Coverage depths and called variants are summarized and visualized for each contig using **iGV**.

 ### ORF prediction and protein gene annotation
 + Contigs from the above mapping procedure is then subjected to the gene prediction by [GeneMark.hmm](http://exon.gatech.edu/index.html).